How To Print Stickers At Home For Free – Without Ink!

 The first is a thermal label printer for shipping.
 If you ship products and are constantly printing off shipping labels, a thermal label printer is a MUST.
 I ran my business without one for way too long and looking back, I can’t believe I didn’t purchase one sooner.

 Thermal printers use zero ink.
 Instead, they use heat to “burn” an image or text into a special type of (thermal) label.
-The typical label size is the 4×6 shipping label that you normally see on your Amazon parcels or your package from your online shopping spree at Zara.
-Since this type of label uses no ink, the text cannot bleed or run if it gets wet.
-They also print off super quickly, saving you lots of time.
+The typical label size is the 4×6 shipping label that you normally see on your Amazon parcels or your package from your online shopping spree.

 For this tutorial, I’ll be using this super cute thermal shipping label printer that Munbyn sent to me.
 It is my second label printer and probably my favourite.

-Instead of the usual 4×6 labels, I will be using their pink coloured circle 2×2 thermal labels to create unique custom stickers in less than a minute flat.
+Instead of the usual 4×6 thermal labels, I will be using their pink coloured circle 2×2 thermal labels to create unique custom stickers in less than a minute flat.

 How to make stickers on a thermal label printer